Overview

 - Poor hygiene.

-- Diabetes or similar conditions weaken the immune system.
+- Diabetes or similar conditions increase the risk.

 - Tight-fitting clothes and sweaty undergarments.